askui/askui/docs/versioned_docs/version-0.13.1/general/01-Getting Started/Installing AskUI/enterprise-checklist.md

 You will probably have to install dependencies like node-packages over a company internal repository management system like Artifactory.

 * Find out how to set up `Node.js` and `Python` for your internal repository management system.
 Consult your IT-department if necessary.
-* Check our [proxy troubleshooting page](../07-Troubleshooting/proxy.md) for AskUI specific guidance on how to setup the proxy for `Node.js`.
+* Check our [proxy troubleshooting page](../../07-Troubleshooting/proxy.md) for AskUI specific guidance on how to setup the proxy for `Node.js`.

 ### Permissions
-UiController/Remote Device Controller needs permissions for _screen recording_ and _accessibility features_ to control your machine like a human.
+The AskUI Controller needs permissions for _screen recording_ and _accessibility features_ to control your machine like a human.
 Follow the instructions for your operating system.

 ### macOS